launchbynttdata/lcaf-component-terragrunt/README.md

 # lcaf-component-terragrunt

 ---
-This repo contains shell script used to generate boilerplate code for terragrunt skeleton repositories.
+This repo contains files used with Terragrunt repositories within the Launch Common Automation Framework (LCAF).

 It contains the following:

-* tasks/boilerplate - Makefiles for performing terragrunt operations on your module to generate terragrunt boilerplate code.
+* tasks - Makefiles for performing Terragrunt operations on your module
-* linkfiles/scripts - Shell script to generate terragrunt boilerplate code.

-## Terragrunt boilerplate code generation

-`linkfiles/scripts/tg-boilerplate-code.sh` file contains bash commands to generate terragrunt boilerplate code in skeleton repositories.
-The script is run using `make target` named `terragrunt/generate`.
+* linkfiles - other files used by Terragrunt and LCAF projects